-Toronto, March 25, 2003ó The finalists for the Ruth Schwartz Children's Book Award were announced today.
-This national award ó one for a children's picture book and one for a young adult/middle reader book ó recognizes authors and illustrators from across Canada who demonstrate artistic excellence in children's literature.
+Toronto, April 12, 2006ó The short list of authors and illustrators nominated for the 2006 Ruth and Sylvia Schwartz Children's Book Awards was announced today.
+(See list.)
+These national awards ó one for a children's picture book and one for a young adult/middle reader book ó recognize writers and illustrators from across Canada who demonstrate artistic excellence in children's literature.

-Stella, Fairy of the Forest written and illustrated by Marie-Louise Gay Groundwood Books
+Caramba written and illustrated by Marie-Louise Gay Groundwood Books/House of Anansi Press

 Young Adult/Middle Reader Books